Autonomous-VEXU/camera_stream/README.md

 The receiver will listen on port `5000` and wait for the Sender to connect.

-### 2. Start the streamer
+### 2. Start the Sender

 ```bash
 python3 stream_raw.py
 ```

-The streamer will wait for a frame from the camera, then connect to the receiver and begin sending.
+The Sender will wait for a frame from the camera, then connect to the receiver and begin sending.

 ### Receiver controls (while stream window is open)